How many solar panels do I need?

 You'll usually rely on the grid for some of your electricity in winter, and export a large proportion of your solar electricity in summer.

-You can earn money for this excess energy with a solar export tariff – and if you sign up to Intelligent Octopus Flux, you'll be paid the same price for your electricity as you'll pay to import it from the grid.
+You can earn money for this excess energy with a solar export tariff – and to choose the right tariff for you, check out our guide to the best solar export tariffs.

-With a smart export tariff, you can use 63% of your solar electricity on average, export the rest, and save up to 103% on your electricity bills.
+With a smart export tariff, you can use around 66% of your solar electricity, export the rest, and reduce your electricity bills by 103%, on average.

 How to calculate how many solar panels you need